KONDE-AT/dsebaseapp-archeutils/README.md

 ### Xpath mapping

+* the TEI Mapping needs to be done by collection, whereas the matching collection needs to be defined in the `@collection` in the `<acdh:TeiLookUps collection='name-of-collection'>` element

 * the element name matches an arche-schema property
 * the `@type` value can either be
   * `literal` -> the evaluated xpath expression becomes the `text()` of the element